FREQUENTLY ASKED QUESTIONS ABOUT PROTECTIVE ORDERS

 - Not possess a gun or a license to carry a gun

 What happens if the other person violates a Protective Order?

 A Protective Order is criminally enforceable, so the police are able to arrest the other person for violating the order.

 Can I get a Protective Order?

-You are eligible to get a Protective Order if all three of the following conditions are met:
+You may be eligible to get a Protective Order if all three of the following conditions are met:

 - Someone has physically hurt you or threatened to hurt you; and